DannyBoyNYC/newsela-project/readme.md

 * Fix in-page links on readme's
 * Use CSS in JS, Emotion?
 * Add widescreen view (mobile first for now)

+Feel free to email me at daniel.deverell@gmail.com if needed.